ibm-cloud-docs/databases-for-mysql/howto-resources-scaling.md

 ### RAM

 If you find that your deployment is suffering from performance issues due to a lack of memory, you can scale the amount of RAM allocated to it.
-The amount of memory you allocate to your deployment is split between both members.
-Adding memory to the total allocation adds memory to both members equally.

-[`work_mem`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-WORK-MEM), [`maintenance_work_mem`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM), and [`effective_cache_size`](https://www.postgresql.org/docs/current/runtime-config-query.html#GUC-EFFECTIVE-CACHE-SIZE) are auto-tuned based on the deployment's total memory.
-They are also set when you scale memory on your deployment.
-When you scale, the values are adjusted without outage to the running deployment.

-The amount of memory allocated to the database's shared buffer pool is **not** adjusted automatically when you scale your deployment.
-Its recommended to be set to 25% of the deployment's total memory.
-You can manually tune the shared buffer pool through the [`shared_buffer`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-SHARED-BUFFERS) setting in your [MySQL's configuration](/docs/databases-for-mysql?topic=databases-for-mysql-changing-configuration).
-It is not auto-tuned because changing the `shared_buffer` requires a database restart.
+Your disk allocation must be sufficient to store all your data, which is replicated to all data members, so the total amount of disk you use is at least three times the size of your data set.
+The amount of memory allocated to the database's shared buffer pool is not adjusted automatically when you scale your deployment.
+It's recommended to be set to 25% of the deployment's total memory.

 ### Dedicated Cores